If your Android smartphone or other Android devices will not connect to the 5GHz frequency, there are several fixes that can be done.

 When a WiFi data packet collides with another, it must be resent slowing down the entire network.

-Using the empty 5GHz band help solve this problem and sped up data transfers.
+Using the less used 5GHz band helped solve this problem and speed up data transfers.

 The trade-off was that the signal would not travel as far or as well.